 The graph on the left shows the number of exceedances of each parameter per year (values above the established guidelines).
 The combined effect of these exceedances lower the overall WQI score for each year.
-Iron and phosphorus exceeded the guidelines most often at this site, however this only happened on a small number of occasions in the past five years.
-E. COLI E. coli levels surpassed the 235 MPN/100 mL guideline for Canadian Recreational Water Quality 12 times in the past five years at this site.
-The presence of E. coli in water is a common indicator of fecal contamination.
+Dissolved oxygen values exceeded the guideline most often at this site in the past five years.